jakewilliami/EyeTrackingUtils.jl/README.md

 ## Note

 Though we have hopes for this repository to be a registered package in the future, it is only for testing purposes, to be used in parallel to other tools, at this point in time.
-This project is currently worked on by [Jake Ireland](https://github.com/jakewilliami) and [Alexandros Tantos](https://github.com/atantos).
+This project is currently worked on by [Alexandros Tantos](https://github.com/atantos) and [Jake Ireland](https://github.com/jakewilliami).

 It is preferrable that you have `coreutils` (or something similar, giving you access to `realpath`) installed for the project path to be interpretted by the shebang correctly.